TyrfingMjolnir/fmpxmlresult2swift4Struct/README.md

 TIME          | Date |
 NUMBER        | Float; yet in several cases mapping this to Int would be less insane, though I'd love to have Postgres' Numeric for this.|

-Please consult one of my other "FMPXMLRESULT code generators" to get inspired https://github.com/TyrfingMjolnir/fmpxmlresult2nodeexpress

 Sample output:
 ```swift
 struct Tablename {